rollins-cms/mat310-spr20/sprint1/sprint1.md

     * equivalence with FSA

 # Requirements (What you need to do):
-1. The requirements grade is the problem set.
+1. The requirements grade is the problem set and lab answers.
 The Scrumage grade is assessed separately via your Trello board, SCRUM artifacts and standup meetings.

 ## Individual Requirements:
    * Understand the concepts on the Responsibilities list
+   * Complete the [regular expressions](./lab-regex.md) lab and prepare a document with the answers to the questions in the lab.

 ## Team Requirements:
    * Set up a shared board with this sprint's requirements (add me to your board - Trello ID: valeriesummet)